 The Center on Budget and Policy Priorities (CBPP) said 18 percent more of those that received SNAP in the 1960s and 1970s graduated high school compared to those that didn’t get food stamps, based on a study published by the Massachusetts Institute of Technology in April 2016.

-Inside the War on Poverty: the Impact of Food Stamps on Birth Outcomes showed that “food insecurity in those early years may have harmful effects long after the period of hardship is over: teens who had experienced food insecurity in infancy are more likely to score lower on achievement tests, repeat a grad and fail to graduate from high school, for example.”
+Inside the War on Poverty: the Impact of Food Stamps on Birth Outcomes showed that “food insecurity in those early years may have harmful effects long after the period of hardship is over: teens who had experienced food insecurity in infancy are more likely to score lower on achievement tests, repeat a grade and fail to graduate from high school, for example.”

 The CBPP also said SNAP participation led to improvements in reading and mathematics skills among elementary children that increases the likelihood of completing high school by 18 percentage points, and addressed other socioeconomic merits of food stamps.

 SNAP Swells in 2012

 In 2012, the numbers of people enrolled in SNAP swelled to more than 46.68 million.
 Though it had fallen by the next Presidential race began, President Donald Trump had long been critical of the numbers, posting his thoughts about it on Twitter, and continued to cite SNAP enrollment numbers throughout the 2016 election.

 47M on food stamps.
 Over 23M Americans unemployed.
 50% of college grads unemployed.
 And Obama wants us talking about Big Bird.